dssheldon/drprojectwebsite/README.md

 1. Install python (Anaconda) and SQL (mysql or equivalent)
 2. Install the environment requirements from the requirements.txt
 3. run the the .sql files to create the necessary databases (if they do not already exist) and create the tables based on the specific schema in these files
-4. create the db1config.py and db2config.py files which will hold the sql user information and password as well as the databases from step 1 above
+4. create the db1config.py and db2config.py files from the dbconfigtemplate.py template which will hold the sql user information and password as well as the name of the databases from the step above
 5. open a command terminal and navigate to the folder of the website
 6. run the code ```python server.py```
 7. once the server is running go to a webpage and enter http://127.0.0.1:5000/
 8. navigate the website as mentioned in the Layout section of this readme
 9. Use the API Key provided by email.
-Email me at G00387857@gmit.ie for the API key if you do not have it.
+Email me at [Sheldon D'Souza](G00387857@gmit.ie) for the API key if you do not have it.

 ## Key Features of the Website

 1. The website runs a Python Flask server
 2. The website has a login page which validates the session and keeps the user logged in until the logout button is used
 3. The website connects to two databases.
-One for the user to view and add to the stock portfolio i.e. `stock_close` table within the `datarepresentation` database and the other to track an add the highs and lows of the stock i.e. `high_lows` table within the `highlow` database.
+One for the user to view and add to their stock portfolio i.e. `stock_close` table within the `datarepresentation` database and the other to track an add the highs and lows of the stock i.e. `high_lows` table within the `highlow` database.
 4. The website connect to an external API to obtain live information on stocks and shares
 5. The websites uses styles, background images etc. to make it look nice.

-## Next Steps

-Next steps will be to attempt to host the website on an external server.
+6. The website is externally hosted on: [PythonAnywhere](http://sheldondsouza.pythonanywhere.com/)

 ## Contact
 Email me at: [Sheldon D'Souza](G00387857@gmit.ie)